coreyauger/scala-js-webrtc/README.md

 Getting webrtc to work in the wild will require that you setup a TURN server.
 Again more info on this is provided in the above link.

-## WebRTC DOM extensions
-At the time of writing this my PR has not been merged into the scala-js-dom.
-In the mean time you can use my branch of the dom for testing here: [https://github.com/coreyauger/scala-js-dom/tree/webrtc-api](https://github.com/coreyauger/scala-js-dom/tree/webrtc-api)

 # Usage
 In most cases you will already have a server setup that uses a websocket for your application and some defined `Model`.
 This implementation attempts to provide you with the glue required to translating your `Model` types to the ones required under the hood.